rsrchen/ecs129-project/README.md

 - **Daniel Cardenas** - programming, report writing

 ## Report
 You may have noticed credit for "report writing" in the previous section.
 We wrote a report on this program for ECS 129 - Computational Structural Bioinformatics.
 Took the class winter quarter 2022 with [Professor Patrice Koehl](https://www.cs.ucdavis.edu/~koehl/index.html), who I think is a great person and a very passionate instructor.
-I'll add a link to [the report](http://www.example.com) as soon as possible.
+Here's a link to [the original report](https://drive.google.com/file/d/1XDiJW5NY0E51er4A13-ZF6D0C4YYL105/view?usp=sharing).